Menu

 Register

 Welcome to SEMBA’s Beginning Bee School.
 This ten-month course introduces new and aspiring beekeepers to the vast world of beekeeping.
-Through a combination of presentations from national experts, classroom time and hands-on experience, students work closely with a team of proficient beekeeper instructors to learn what to expect and how to manage the first year of keeping honey bees.
-The course applies sustainable beekeeping practices and exposes students to a broad spectrum of beekeeping information and experience including, but not limited to, the biology of the honey bee, their connection to the pollinators who share their habitats, honey bee health, pests and diseases, seasonal hive management, tools of the trade, and products from the hives.
-The course goal is to position participants to become successful beekeepers for years to come.
+The goal is to prepare participants to become consistently successful beekeepers.
+Through a combination of input from national experts, classroom instruction, and hands-on experience, students work closely with a team of experienced beekeepers to learn what to expect and how to manage the first year of keeping honey bees.
+The course applies sustainable beekeeping practices and exposes students to a broad spectrum of essentials including the biology of the honey bee, their connection to the pollinators who share their habitats, honey bee health, pests and diseases, seasonal hive management, tools of the trade, and products from the hives.

-Students are not required to keep bees in order to take this class.
+Students are not required to keep bees to take this class.
 Many students choose to wait a year before starting their own apiary.
-Those that keep bees during the class year can1 raise one colony in the community bee yard, at the respective class sites, and move them to their permanent locations in the fall.
-Campus apiaries can only support one colony per student.
-Therefore, students opting to keep more than one colony must secure other location sites for those colonies.
+Those who keep bees during the class year will raise one colony in the community bee yard, at their respective class sites, and move them to their permanent locations in the fall.
+Campus apiaries can only support one colony per student; therefore, students opting to keep more than one colony must secure other location sites for those colonies.

-There is much to discover through this combination of academic and hands-on learning.
-The material presented is designed to have a direct impact on participants’ success in beekeeping and colony health.
-While attendance is not mandatory, lack of attendance can be detrimental to meeting the course goals.
-Therefore, please consider your schedule when committing to this class and/or location.
+Please consider your schedule when committing to this class and/or location.
+The combination of assigned readings, class discussions, and hands-on learning has a direct impact on participants’ success in beekeeping and colony health.
+While attendance is not mandatory, lack of attendance can be detrimental to hitting milestones and meeting the course goals.

-Given SEMBA’s mission of sustainability, through close collaboration with SEMBA’s beekeeping community, the Michigan Beekeepers Association (MBA), and Michigan State University Pollinator Extension Services, students will have the opportunity to purchase Michigan bred nucleus (‘nuc’) colonies to start their beekeeping journeys.
+SEMBA’s mission of honey bee sustainability: For the bees and your bank account, we collaborate with SEMBA’s beekeeping community, the Michigan Beekeepers Association (MBA), and Michigan State University Pollinator Extension Services to provide students with the opportunity to purchase Michigan bred nucleus (‘nuc’) colonies to start their apiaries.

 So You Want to Be a Beekeeper?
-Joint class at Bowers Farm School, via ZOOM if the weather is not cooperating
+Joint class at Bowers School Farm, via ZOOM if the weather is not cooperating

 Equipment “Show & Tell” and review of upcoming conferences